 Who makes the best paint for fiberglass boat?

-The ones who make the best paint for fiberglass boats are TotalBoat, Rust-oleum, TUFF Coat, Majic Paints, and EVERCOAT.
+The ones who make the top-rated paint for fiberglass boats are TotalBoat, Rust-oleum, TUFF Coat, Majic Paints, and EVERCOAT.

 What kind of paint do you use to paint fiberglass?